liuarvin/Customer-OrderService/README.md

-## Shopping cart with Kotlin.
+## Shopping order list service with Kotlin.

-A shopping cart with Kotlin
+A shopping order list service with Kotlin

-The exercise should take around 60-90 minutes; please don’t spend much longer than this.
-• Please complete the following task in Kotlin

-• Use git to version control the code.

-Instructions: Complete the steps in order.
-Don’t read ahead.
-At each step build the simplest possible solution which meets the requirement.
-Tag and git commit after each step so that your approach is clear.

 Step 1: Build an Orders Service